fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-16-1.png)

-An alternative method to evaluate model weights is to plot a grid of the number of observations with weights greater than zero for each unique date and salinity combination.
-The `nobs` grid attribute in a fitted model has the same dimensions as the interpolation grid, where each row is a unique date in the original dataset and each column is a salinity value used to fit each regression (i.e., values in the `sal_grd` attribute).
+An alternative method to evaluate model weights is to plot a grid of the number of observations with weights greater than zero for each unique date and salinity/flow combination.
+The `nobs` grid attribute in a fitted model has the same dimensions as the interpolation grid, where each row is a unique date in the original dataset and each column is a salinity/flow value used to fit each regression (i.e., values in the `flo_grd` attribute).
 The `nobsplot` function creates a gridded plot similar to `gridplot` showing the number of observations for each point.
 In general, low points may indicate locations in the domain space of the time series where insufficient data could affect model fit.
 Note that the minimum number of observations for any point never falls below 100.
 The default setting for `getwts`, `min_obs = TRUE`, widens the window widths in succession until a minimum sample size is returned.

 ```r